Facebook

 Handle Half loop, half rod, ergonomic

-Customers love these topping grass shears, and we think you will, too.
+Customers love these topping grass shears, and I think you will, too.
 The horizontal blades sit level with the grass to provide a neat, beautiful, and crisp finished edge along your grass.
-So if you’re after a luscious lawn, these can help.
+So, if you’re after a luscious lawn, these can help.

 What’s even better is that the head rotates 180 degrees.
-So if ever you don’t need the vertical design, you can switch these, so the blades are vertical against the grass.
+So you can easily switch these from the horizontal design so the blades are vertical against the grass.
 This allows you to cut at a few different angles to ensure you’re getting the best trim possible.

 As for the blades, they are coated in a non-stick finish.
 This prevents sap and residue from building up on the blades and jamming them shut.
 It also ensures that you expend much less effort when cutting.